NVSL/cfiddle-cluster/README.md

 ## Step 2: Setting up Head Node

 SSH into the head node.
-Edit `env.sh` to include the IP addresses of your machines:
+Edit `config.sh` to include the IP addresses of your machines:

 ```
 cd cfiddle-cluster
-pico env.sh
+pico config.sh
 ```

-Then source `env.sh`, to set the environment variables we need:
+Then source `config.sh`, to set the environment variables we need:

 ```
-source env.sh
+source config.sh
 ```

 You'll need to do that everytime you login.